Our Music Director, Harry Bradford, is a prize-winning conductor and choral director based in London.

 Previously Harry read music at the University of Cambridge and was a choral scholar in the choir of King’s College under the direction of the late Sir Stephen Cleobury.
 At King’s, Harry featured as a soloist on live BBC radio and television broadcasts and was also Musical Director and arranger for the scholars’ close harmony group, ‘The King’s Men’.
 Harry remains active as a singer and has worked with Tenebrae, Mogens Dahl Kammerkor, the Hanover Band Chorus, London Choral Sinfonia, Siglo de Oro and Britten Sinfonia Voices as well as being a regular deputy in a number of London’s professional church choirs.
 He was a member of the choir at the funeral service for Her Majesty Queen Elizabeth II and at the service in Westminster Hall for the reception of her coffin, as well as the service at Windsor for the Duke of Edinburgh in 2021.

 As a choir we appreciate Harry’s patience, energy and humour as well as his great musicality.
 He ensures we work hard during our rehearsals but they are always interesting and enjoyable.
 One thing we especially like is that he is such a superb singer himself!
-In ‘the age of Covid’ Harry has been adding to his skill-set by hosting NHGS rehearsals and virtual concerts via Zoom, producing creative learning resources and videos, and generally keeping up morale.
-He has also been directing several courses for the popular Self Isolation Choir.
+In ‘the age of Covid’ Harry added to his skill-set by hosting NHGS rehearsals and virtual concerts via Zoom, producing creative learning resources and videos, and generally keeping up morale.

 For more information visit Harry's website: https://www.harrybradford.co.uk/